EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     data_dir = os.path.join(expanduser("~"), "Downloads")

-After importing the package methods, load the example thermostat data (see input file format below :ref:`thermostat-input`).
+After importing the package methods, load the example thermostat data.

+See :ref:`thermostat-input` for more detailed file format information.

 This line will take more than a few minutes, even if the weather cache is enabled (more information below).
 This is because loading thermostat data involves downloading hourly weather data from a remote source - in this case,